Your Ultimate Guide to the Global Korea Scholarship (GKS) for Indian Students

 Korean universities usually require MEA-apostilled documents for GKS.

-India’s MEA apostille process may take upto 7 days (done only in New Delhi).
+India’s MEA apostille process may take up to 7 days (done only in New Delhi).

 If your university issues transcripts in a sealed envelope, open that envelope and get the apostille stamps on a scanned copy.